Why do I need to be careful about the TPG $10 plan.

 - You were likely to be offered a sweetener (see quote) to entice you to stay with TPG.

-Naturally, many existing TPG customers had concerns.
+Naturally, many existing TPG customers had concerns during the switch from Optus to Vodafone’s network.
 While the Vodafone network had improved a great deal, Optus’ was and is widely considered of a higher standard.
 Upgrades of more than $3 billion dollars have been made to the Vodafone network in the last few years.
 Their press releases suggest that these improvements allow it (the Vodafone Network) to compete directly with the other two major Australian telecoms, Telstra and Optus.

 Existing TPG customers at that time had been using the Optus network.
 TPG simply resold Optus access.
 This had been the case since TPG Mobile was founded in 2008.